Leofariasrj25/inception42/README.md

 - `make start` - restart the infrastructure

 - `make stop` - will stop all the containers, they can be reactivated with `make start`

+## <a id="credentials"> Add your Credentials
+Even if this is a student project, you should never expose your API keys and credentials to the world if they grant access to sensitive data. [more info on this topic](https://www.freecodecamp.org/news/how-to-securely-store-api-keys-4ff3ea19ebda).
+To follow this, the .env file located in ./srcs/ has only the environment variables, feel free to remove the comments and add the values that make the most sense to you.

 ## Deep-dive